State Ex Rel. Douglas v. SporhaseState Ex Rel. Douglas v. Sporhase

 Lead Opinion

 Appellants own adjacent tracts of land in Chase County, Nebraska, and in Phillips County, Colorado.
 A well physically located on the Nebraska tract pumps ground water for the purpose of irrigating crops on both the Nebraska tract and the Colorado tract.
-Defendants’ predecessor in title registered the well with the State of Nebraska on January 18,1971, as required by Neb.
-Rev. Stat. § 46-602 (Reissue 1978).
-However, neither the defendants nor their predecessor in title applied to the Nebraska Department of Water Resources for a permit to transport ground water from the Nebraska well across the border into Colorado as required by Neb.
-Rev. Stat. § 46-613.01 (Reissue 1978).
+Defendants’ predecessor in title registered the well with the State of Nebraska on January 18,1971, as required by

 The State of Nebraska brought this action in the District Court of Chase County to enjoin defendants from transporting Nebraska ground water into Colorado without a permit.
-After trial on the merits, the
+After trial on the merits, the District Court issued the injunction, holding that

 We start our analysis with the assumption that if' the commerce clause is to apply to a state statute regulating the interstate transfer of a commodity, that commodity must be an “article of commerce.”
-The term “commerce” implies that the commodity must be capable of being reduced tо private possession and then exchanged for goods or services of the same or similar economic value.
+The term “commerce” implies that the commodity must be capable of being reduced to private possession and then exchanged for goods or services of thе same or similar economic value.
 An analysis of Nebraska case law and statutes demonstrates that Nebraska law has never considered ground water to be a market item freely transferable for value among private parties, and therefore not an article of commerce.___

-The first Nebraska case to consider the overlying landowner’s proprietary interest in water under his land is Olson v.
-City of Wahoo,
+The first Nebraska case to consider the overlying landowner’s proprietary interest in water under his land is

 Metropolitan Utilities Dist. v.
 Merritt Beach Co.,